ralfbiedert/cheats.rs/content/_index.md

     1. prevents random other values or bits from being written to that location.
 - Here assignment fails to compile since the bytes of `M::new()` cannot be converted to form of type `S`.
 - **Conversions between types will _always_ fail** in general, **unless explicit rule allows it** (coercion, cast, &hellip;).

-> As an excercise to the reader, any time you see a value of type A being assignable to a location of some type not-exactly-A you should ask yourself: _through what mechanism is this possible_?

 </explanation>
 </lifetime-section>